Born in Hartford, Connecticut, in 1937, Carol Gold grew up on a dairy farm in western Massachusetts.

 Between 1956 and 1960, she studied art at Cornell University, and the museum school in Boston.
 Fourteen years later, her children old enough for her to return to sculpting full time, her work began develop in earnest.

-Bronze casting techniques learned at the College of Martin in 1977-1978 enabled Gold to build and operate her own foundry.
+Bronze casting techniques learned at the College of Marin in 1977-1978 enabled Gold to build and operate her own foundry.
 This intimacy with the entire casting process profoundly affected the evolution of her sculpture.
 She began to think in terms of the potential of the metal and started to use wax as her creative medium rather than the clay of her initials sculptures.

 Simplicity is primary in her continuous search for forms with which to best express the essence of motion and mood.
 Through the textures and attitude of her figures and animals she strives to convey her feelings about nature and human character.

 For the past 25 years, Gold’s work has been widely exhibited in the U.S. and Canada.
 Among her numerous awards are those received from the National Sculpture Society and the North American Sculpture Exhibition.
 Public commissions include sculptures for the city of Bakersfield, California, and for the campus of Southwest Oregon Community College in Coos Bay, Oregon.

 Eva Reynolds Fine Arts, Inc.

 4851 W. 134th Street (134th & Roe Ave.)